Convert Figma logo to code with AI

 Set up remote database

-The project uses DrizzleORM, a type-safe ORM compatible with PostgreSQL, SQLite, and MySQL databases.
+The project uses DrizzleORM, a type-safe ORM that is compatible with PostgreSQL, SQLite, and MySQL databases.
 By default, the project is set up to work seamlessly with PostgreSQL and you can easily choose any PostgreSQL database provider.

 Translation (i18n) setup

-After defining the environment variables in your GitHub Actions, your localization files will be synchronized with Crowdin everytime you push a new commit to the main branch.
+After defining the environment variables in your GitHub Actions, your localization files will be synchronized with Crowdin every time you push a new commit to the main branch.

 Project structure